-Kettering Science Academy believe that careers guidance is a progressive journey.
+Kettering Science Academy believes that careers guidance is a progressive journey.
 Our planned programmes support students and ensure they receive the relevant careers information, advice and guidance that is suitable for their age and ability by implementation of the 8 Gatsby Career Benchmarks, written by Sir John Holman, a former Headteacher and founder of the National STEM Learning Centre.

 Sir John wrote the Good Career Guidance Report after carrying out extensive research.

-The 8 benchmarks are a framework for good career guidance developed to support schools in providing students with the best possible careers education, information, advice and guidance.
+The 8 benchmarks are a framework for good careers guidance developed to support schools in providing students with the best possible careers education, information, advice and guidance.

-In the report he identifies what 'good' looks like and outlines a framework of eight benchmarks that schools can use to improve their career guidance system.
+In the report he identified what 'good' looks like and outlined a framework of eight benchmarks that schools can use to improve their career guidance system.

 - Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.

 - Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
 They will need the support of an informed adviser to make best use of available information.

 - Pupils have different career guidance needs at different stages.
 Opportunities for advice and support need to be tailored to the needs of each pupil.
 A school’s careers programme should embed equality and diversity considerations throughout.

 - All teachers should link curriculum learning with careers.
 For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.